seung-lab/e2198-gc-analysis/README.md

 Some earlier hierarchical clustering efforts are also in this folder.

+Relations amongst the EM data orientation, the visual stimuli directions, and the final polar coordinates are documented in this submodule.

 Routines that carry special interests in this submodule include:
 * Contact analysis